nilsoriano/shiftleft/README.md

 <h2><b>⚙ Projecte de shift left security</b></h2>
+This was done colaboratively by Xavier Bolló, Eric Martín and myself.
-I will list each exercise step, and link relevant commits or upload screenshots to showcase each one's output.
+We will list each exercise step, and link relevant commits or upload screenshots to showcase each one's output.

 1. Create empty [quay.io repository](https://quay.io/repository/spareuser/segur_cloud?).
 2. Create quay.io robot with write perms on the aforementioned repository.